bmckenzie93/wild-water-world/README.md

 # 12/28/19
 [5:15pm]
 I am taking a break today but of corse I snuck in a few minutes to get some code in lol.
 I styled the water play page a bit just now, adding padding to the some sections and alternating the color scheme of the sections.
 I still want to switch up the grid for the ride section and get a new picture or two for it.

+# 12/30/19
+[7:00am]
+Good morning.
+I'm up  early and I have some coffee brewing.
+Today I want to work on "Wild Water World" again, I think it is coming along nicely so far.
+I'm kind of at a blockage right now, I want to continue with the site but I dont want all of the pages to look the same, I want to display differant skills on each.
+I will look up some paintball websites for inspiration for my war zone page.

+[11:19am]
+Well now..
+Im going to make the water war zone page a form to sign your team up for a weekend war tournament - and it turns out i'm going to have to implement javascript to acheive what I want from this page.
+This is good because i will get to practice and learn more javascript, but it is going to make this take longer than I expected.
+I will however have a chance to display my ability to use javascript, which will be a big plus for this portfolio piece as well as my learning!
+I am slightly intimidated and very excited.

+I want the form to have:
+- ability to add names of team mates to a list for submission
+- date input with week days disabled

+The user will fill out the form and add names to a roster list for submission.